Roscoe Conkling: Retirement

 After resigning from the Senate in 1881, Conkling returned to the practice of law.

 As one of the original drafters of the Fourteenth Amendment, he claimed in a case which reached the Supreme Court, Santa Clara County v.
 Southern Pacific Railroad, 118 U.S. 394 (1886), that the phrase "nor deny to any person within its jurisdiction the equal protection of the laws" meant the drafters wanted corporations to be included, because they used the word "person" and cited his personal diary from the period.
 Howard Jay Graham, a Stanford University historian considered the pre-eminent scholar on the Fourteenth Amendment, named this case the "conspiracy theory" and concluded that Conkling probably perjured himself for the benefit of his railroad friends.

 Relationship with President Arthur

-Conkling and Arthur were so intimately associated that it was feared, after President Garfield was assassinated, that the killing had been done at Conkling's behest in order to install Arthur as president and bring about restoration of the patronage system of political appointments.
-After Arthur assumed the presidency upon Garfield's death in September 1881, Conkling attempted to sway his protégé into reversing the earlier appointment by Garfield of William H. Robertson as Collector of the Port of New York.
+Conkling and Arthur were so intimately associated that it was feared, after President Garfield was shot in July 1881, that the shooting had been done at Conkling's behest in order to install Arthur as president and bring about restoration of the patronage system of political appointments.
+After Arthur assumed the presidency upon Garfield's death in September, Conkling attempted to sway his protégé into reversing the earlier appointment by Garfield of William H. Robertson as Collector of the Port of New York.
 Arthur, who would become an avid champion of civil service reform, refused.